6th arrondissement of Paris: Economy

 Toei Animation Europe has its head office in the arrondissement.
 The company, which opened in 2004, serves France, Germany, Italy, Spain, and the United Kingdom.

-Real estate

 The 6th and 7th arrondissements are the most expensive districts of Paris, the most expensive parts of the 6th arrondissement being Saint-Germain-des-Prés quarter, the riverside districts and the areas nearby the Luxembourg Garden.